DHTMLX/docs-spreadsheet/docs/work_with_sheets.md

 ---
-sidebar_label: Work with Sheets
+sidebar_label: Work with sheets
 title: JavaScript Spreadsheet - Work with Sheets
 description: changetext
 ---

-# Work with Sheets
+# Work with sheets

 ## Adding a new sheet